 This program demonstrates California's commitment to clean, sustainable transportation, and the role that public transit plays in that vision.
-While SB 1 addresses a variety of transportation needs, this program has a specific goal of keeping transit systems in a state of good repair, including the purchase of new transit vehicles, and maintenance and rehabilitation of transit facilities and vehicles.
+While SB1 addresses a variety of transportation needs, this program has a specific goal of keeping transit systems in a state of good repair, including the purchase of new transit vehicles, and maintenance and rehabilitation of transit facilities and vehicles.
 These new investments will lead to cleaner transit vehicle fleets, increased reliability and safety, and reduced greenhouse gas emissions and other pollutants.

-During the fiscal year ended June 30, 2022, the Authority received \$409,174 in SB1 SGR funds.
-In the fiscal year ended June 30, 2022, the Authority did not spend any SB1 SGR funds.
+During the fiscal years ended June 30, 2023 and 2022, the Authority received \$428,817 and \$490,174, respectively, in SB1 SGR funds.
+In the fiscal years ended June 30, 2023 and 2022, the Authority did not spend any SB1 SGR funds.